Language-Research-Technology/LDaCA-website-revamp/content/posts/ldaca-metadata-ecosystem-eresearch-2022.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='/ldaca-metadata-ecosystem-eresearch-2022/Slide14.png' alt=' ' title='Slide: 14' border='1'  width='85%%'/>

-The RO-Crate standard also strongly recommends that JSON metadata is supplemented with an HTML preview - here’s what that looks like for a PARADISEC item.
+The RO-Crate standard also strongly recommends that JSON metadata is supplemented with an HTML preview - above we show what that looks like for a PARADISEC item.
 This is a screenshot of an HTML view of a PARADISEC Item generated using [an HTML rendering tool for RO-Crate](https://github.com/UTS-eResearch/ro-crate-html-js).
 The important point here is that this is a _generic_ viewer that can understand any RO-Crate.
 It may not be glamorous but it could be included in an archive as a way to provide human-readable access in the absence of portals that are data specific (but cost money to build and maintain).

 </section>

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='/ldaca-metadata-ecosystem-eresearch-2022/Slide15.png' alt=' https://mod.paradisec.org.au ' title='Slide: 15' border='1'  width='85%%'/>

 Here is the same page from the previous slide seen in a working model of an RO-Crate set exported from the current PARADISEC catalog, with a single page viewer using an elastic search.
-Media files in this model are playable, and text inside objects is searchable, not a function that is currently available in the PARADISEC catalog.
 The two pages shown here are generated directly from metadata that was stored in an RO-Crate in a storage system using PARADISEC specific, rather than generic code.

 </section>